New providers at all CHC locations coming soon!

 Riverside Providers

 Michelle Dorwart, MD, MPH was born and raised in western Nebraska.
 She attended Creighton University in Omaha, Nebraska, where she received a BA in theology.
 She graduated from the University of Nebraska College of Medicine before moving to Baltimore where she earned a Master of Public Health degree from Johns Hopkins University.
 For residency, she and her husband (who is a teacher) decided to pursue a shared fantasy of moving to Vermont.
-She graduated from the University of Vermont Medical Center Family Medicine Residency in June of 2016 and is delighted to be a part of the team at CHC as a family physician working with people of all ages.
+She graduated from the University of Vermont Medical Center Family Medicine Residency in June of 2016 and has been in practice at CHC – Riverside since then.
 Her professional interests include, but are not limited to, obstetrics and newborn care, family planning, adolescent medicine, and addressing social determinants of health.
-Personal interests include downhill skiing, reading, spending time with family (including her two dogs), and exploring Vermont!
-Accepting new pediatric patients.
+Personal interests include downhill skiing, reading, spending time with family (which has grown to include two children and two dogs), and exploring Vermont!
+Not accepting new patients.

 Lincoln Heath, MD was born and raised in Vermont.
 He did his undergraduate education at McGill University where he received a BS in biology and a minor in social studies of medicine.
 He was awarded his medical degree from the University of Vermont College of Medicine in 2012 and stayed to completed residency training at UVM Medical Center, specializing in Family Medicine.
 Dr. Heath is excited to provide Obstetric and Newborn care, Pediatrics, and Adult medicine.
 He is passionate about caring for families, New Americans, refugees, and those in need.
 When not at work, he may be found hiking, climbing, camping, eating good food, or spending time with family.
-Accepting new pediatric and OB patients, as well as adults at CHC – Safe Harbor.
+Not accepting new patients.

 Emma Leonard, CNM, WHNP-BC was born and raised in Richmond Vermont.
 She received a BS in biology from Saint Michael’s College in 2011 and a BS in nursing from Fairfield University in 2015.
 Emma first worked for CHC as a Registered Nurse and is honored to return after getting her MS in nursing from Georgetown University.
 She believes in cultivating a therapeutic relationship with patients and working from a shared decision-making model of care.
 Her professional interests include, but are not limited to, reproductive health, transgender health/gender affirming care and perinatal care.
 In her free time Emma enjoys hiking, traveling, eating good food and spending time with her spouse and three dogs.
 Accepting new patients for gender affirming care.